 In Virginia's recent blog post about business planning for 2018, she describes how to use the SMART methodology to develop goals that help hold your team accountable.

 This SMART method of goal-setting was developed by George T. Doran, the former director of corporate planning at the Washington Power Company.
 In his original publication, "There's a S.M.A.R.T. way to write management's goals and objectives," George Doran writes: "Despite all the literature and seminars dealing with effective objective setting and writing, the fact is that most managers still don't know what objectives are and how they can be written."

 George set to change that, and developed a system that would make it easier for team leaders to develop realistic business objectives and hold themselves accountable for whether they are achieved.
-Check out the business planning for 2018 blog for details on how to do this.

 3. Develop a mind map to help balance your goals